Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Background

 In this work, we focus on aligning an LLM to generate high-quality outputs, that are considered accurate, coherent and harmless by humans, for unseen instructions.
 The initial step in the alignment process is to equip the base LLM with the ability to understand human or machine-generated input queries or instructions.
 This is accomplished through supervised fine-tuning (SFT), where the base LLM is fine-tuned with pairs of human-written or machine-generated instructions and corresponding responses.
 Notably, there have been substantial advancements in constructing instruction fine-tuning datasets and models recently \cite{alpaca, zheng2023judging, wang2023selfinstruct, wang2022super, peng2023instruction, xu2023wizardlm, koala_blogpost_2023, yin2023dynosaur, DatabricksBlog2023DollyV2, wang2023far}.
 Following SFT, the model generates candidate responses for new instructions (§ \ref{subsec:ins-res-data}), and feedback data is acquired under a protocol (ratings or rankings) from the annotators (§ \ref{subsec:feedback data}).
-Further, we employ an alignment algorithm (Best-of-n) that trains reward models on the ratings or rankings feedback data independently (§ \ref{subsec:reward_modeling}).
+Further, we employ an alignment algorithm (Best-of-n) that trains reward models on the ratings or rankings feedback data (§ \ref{subsec:reward_modeling}).